hipe/tmx/fields/doc/issues/012-normal-normalization.md

-## step 1 of effecting every formal attribute: defaulting
+## step 1 of effecting every association: defaulting :[#here.E.1]

 if a "defaulting" function (imagine value) is present, run it IFF there is no provided value.

-this step, then, of effecting a default is skipped (or is it?) for any defaultant formal attribute for which a corresponding actual value was provided. we are sidestepping the definition of what exactly we mean by "provided", and whether we mean any of this at all. these are important distinctions we pick up at
+this step, then, of effecting a default is skipped (or is it?) for any defaultant association for which a corresponding actual value was provided. we are sidestepping the definition of what exactly we mean by "provided", and whether we mean any of this at all. these are important distinctions we pick up at